SELECT

 Example: Find the employee with the highest salary

-The subquery (SELECT MAX(salary) FROM employees)
+(SELECT MAX(salary) FROM employees)

 returns the highest salary from the employees